-SECTION PAGE Section I - Rules of Conduct1 Relates to the rules of the MDTA Police and the violations of the disciplinary policies.
-Section II - Internal Affairs Unit Outlines the Internal Affairs Unit's duties and responsibilities.
-Section III - Processing Complaints10 Relates to the proper procedures to document complaints, conduct investigations, and routing of completed investigations.
-Section IV - Hearing Boards15 Details the procedural aspects for the Hearing Board process.
-Section V - Equipment Investigations - Alternative Disciplinary Procedure (ADP) 17 Outlines procedures for the alternative disciplinary procedures for preventable departmental collisions/equipment investigations Section VI - Emergency Suspension of Police Powers Describes the procedural aspects of the implementation of an emergency suspension of police powers and the administrative process associated with the suspension.
-Section VII - Penalty Assessment Guidelines Identifies the purpose of the Penalty Assessment Guidelines and its proper application and discretion in the sworn disciplinary arena.
+SECTION PA AGE Section I - Rules of Conduct 1 Relates to the rules of the MDTA Police and the violations of the disciplinary policies.
+Section II - Internal Affairs Unit 8 Outlines the Internal Affairs Unit's duties and responsibilities.
+Section III - Processing Complaints 10 Relates to the proper procedures to document complaints, conduct investigations, and routing of completed investigations.
+Section IV - Hearing Boards 15 Details the procedural aspects for the Hearing Board process.
+Section V - Equipment Investigations - Alternative Disciplinary Procedure (ADP) Outlines procedures for the alternative disciplinary procedures for preventable departmental collisions/equipment investigations 17 Section VI - Emergency Suspension of Police Powers Section VII - Penalty Assessment Guidelines 21

+Identifies the purpose of the Penalty Assessment Guidelines and its proper application and discretion in the sworn disciplinary arena.